SAML-Toolkits/php-saml/README.md

     user is logged and redirects to index.php, so we will be in the index.php at the end.

- 3. We are logged into the app and the user attributes are shown.
+ 3. We are logged into the app and the user attributes (if any) are shown.
     At this point, we can test the single log out functionality.

  4. The single log out funcionality could be tested by 2 ways.